radha-go2tax-ops/bbpulse/README.md

 ### Architecture
 - **BluBus**: The main frontend application (mobile/web) that users interact with
 - **BluBus Pulse**: This backend API service that provides data and functionality to BluBus
-- **MySQL Database**: Persistent storage for all bus, route, and location data
+- **PostgreSQL Database**: Persistent storage for all bus, route, and location data

 ## Features